the healing, unassisted freebirth of my fifth baby

 My freebirth story is difficult to put into words, because so much more than can be described in words went into it.

 I feel so incredibly blessed, fortunate, and empowered–in love with my amazing husband and all of my beautiful children, and in awe of my incredibly supportive friends.
-I’m so filled with gratitude for the experience of this dynamic moment in time.
+I’m so filled with gratitude for this dynamic moment of my life.

 Love ~ Peace ~ Power ~ Oneness ~ Trust